gflorez97/dataProcesses2019/docs/index.md

 [nba-api]:     https://stats.nba.com                                                                                    "NBA API"
 [dataset]:     https://github.com/gflorez97/dataProcesses2019/blob/master/Final%20Project/data/nbaFinal.csv             "GitHub — gflorez97/dataProcesses2019 — Data Processes Project — NBA Dataset"
 [dataset-raw]: https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/data/nbaFinal.csv   "GitHub — gflorez97/dataProcesses2019 — Data Processes Project — NBA Dataset (RAW)"
-[graph-1]:     https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph1.png   "Figure 1: Histograms of features"
+[figure-1]:    https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph1.png   "Figure 1: Histograms of features"
-[graph-2]:     https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph2.png   "Figure 2: 'Points' by 'FieldGoalPercentage', colored by 'Minutes'"
+[figure-2]:    https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph2.png   "Figure 2: 'Points' by 'FieldGoalPercentage', colored by 'Minutes'"
-[graph-3-1]:   https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph3.png   "Figure 3.1: Missing values in the original dataset"
+[figure-3-1]:  https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph3.png   "Figure 3.1: Missing values in the original dataset"
-[graph-3-2]:   https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph3_2.png "Figure 3.2: Number of missing variables per 'Year'"
+[figure-3-2]:  https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph3_2.png "Figure 3.2: Number of missing variables per 'Year'"
-[graph-4]:     https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph4.png   "Figure 4: Violin plot of the main features"
+[figure-4]:    https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph4.png   "Figure 4: Violin plot of the main features"
-[graph-5]:     https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph5.png   "Figure 5: Density plot of the minutes"
+[figure-5]:    https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph5.png   "Figure 5: Density plot of the minutes"

 ## Methods

-### Strength of relationships
+### Strength of Relationships

-We tried to create a linear model, using the function ```lm```, to try assessing the strength of relationships in our dataset related to whether a player is one of the 10 best of a year.
+We tried to create a linear model, using the function ```lm```, to try assessing the strength of relationships in our dataset related to whether a player is one of the top 10 best of a year.
 Using the next formula, we wanted to obtain the model that maximized the R<sup>2</sup> value, as it is a metric of the strength of our model in describing the features.
 After finding such model, we can study the significance of each of the features in it, to discover which ones are the most important for our variable of interest.